trywilco/ditto-android/Readme.md

 Currently, the Ditto MongoDB Connector will only work with documents that have been updated since the connector was created.
 This means the workflow needs to be:

 1. Create the Ditto MongoDB Connector in the Ditto Portal
-2. Use MongoDb Shell to update the movies collection with the planetId field
+2. Use MongoDb Shell to update the planets collection with the `planetId`  and soft delete field `isArchived`
-3. Validate in the Ditto Portal that the documents have been updated with the planetId field
+3. Validate in the Ditto Portal that the documents have been synced into Ditto with the `planetId` field

 ## Setup the Ditto MongoDB Connector in the Ditto Portal